 - 2 tablespoon icing sugar (optional)

 - 1 pot creme fraiche (for serving, optional)

-Pre heat the oven to 190C (180C fan).
-Lightly grease the 25 cm round flan/ tart dish with some butter and set aside.
+- Pre heat the oven to 190C (180C fan).
+Lightly grease the 25 cm round flan/ tart dish or oven-safe dish with some butter and set aside.

 - Make sure your ingredients are at room temperature